 Price: From $96,258 Drive Away

-The Porsche Macan is one of the German marque’s best-selling vehicles, thanks in no small part to its rather affordable price tag, when you consider the badge that adorns it.
-It means more and more people are able to find their way to getting behind a Porsche steering wheel, and we all like the nice things in life, don’t we?
+The Porsche Macan is one of the German marque’s best-selling vehicles, thanks in no small part to its rather affordable price tag (well, when you consider the badge that adorns it).
+It might be the cheapest new Porsche but it’s still a Porsche, and we all like the nice things in life, don’t we?
 There are three Macan models to choose from: the base Macan, mid-range Macan S, and the tarmac-chomping Macan GTS.

-Being a Porsche, power is more than acceptable even in the base model, but for those who do love to live lift in the (very) fast lane will want to look at the S or GTS.
-Nevertheless, those who find themselves in the base model will still enjoy throwing it into bends and getting up to highway speeds.
-Porsche has done some excellent work with the chassis, resulting in a rather weighty SUV being able to handle itself and not throw a wobbly with even the lightest press on the right pedal.
-It certainly helps that Porsche plonks the driver in a low driving position compared to some other SUVs, allowing you to feel more planted.
+Being a Porsche, power is more than acceptable even in the base model, but those who do love to live life in the (very) fast lane will want to look at the S or GTS.
+All specs feature classically perfect Porsche handling: the Stuttgart marque has done some excellent work with the chassis, resulting in a rather weighty car being able to handle itself and not throw a wobbly with even the lightest press on the right pedal.
+It certainly helps that Porsche plonks the driver in a low driving position compared to some other cars, allowing you to feel more planted.

 - Cheapest entry into the Porsche family

 - Not as practical as others in this segment

 We’d be seriously remiss to make a list of the coolest 4x4s in Australia and not include the legendary Toyota Land Cruiser.
 The hardy 4×4 is one of Australia’s most popular vehicles of all time: capable, reliable and spacious, there’s little a Land Cruiser can’t do – and it’s particularly good at towing.
 While there’s might be a few examples of the long-lived 200 Series still on dealership lots right now, the all-new 300 Series is due to make its way Down Under in 2022 – something Aussies have been eagerly anticipating.